-This is what we got for our $7000.2 new TVs 44inch and a 32 inch, DVD Player Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , Lg 8.5KG washing Machine, Dyson fan and Changed all the Lighting over to L.E.D lights with the replacement bulb types not the down lights that require a sparky or know how.
+This is what we got for our $7000.
+Two new TVs 44 inch and 32 inch, DVD Player, Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , LG 8.5KG washing Machine, Dyson fan and we changed all the lighting over to L.E.D lights with the replacement bulb types, not the downlights that require a sparky or know how.
 I think that’s about it.
-This invest alone reduced our daily energy consumption to 5Kwh’s per day and that using the dishwasher which the house already had.
-Get yourself a twin drawer system, if they mean the world to you.
-It is a must for us living in the city.
+This investment alone reduced our daily energy consumption to 5kWh’s per day and that using the dishwasher which the house already had.
+Dishwashers are high drawing but if you must have one, get yourself a twin drawer system.
+It was a must for us living in the city.

-And honestly at this point we have not required the use of the 2nd inverter ever.
+And honestly, up until we moved to Lismore, we did not require the use of the second inverter ever.
 The biggest issue I had is getting traditional help and advice from electricians and solar people because most of them were trained in dealing with grid feed systems.
 I installed the system myself and I got an electrician in to connect the system to the house, it was meant to be a simple $150 job to connect up a switch for me.
 And that's when all my issues started.
-I asked if I could have the meter moved they said yes $600 after they had disconnected us from the grid (4 weeks) the list of things we had to do by law to get it connected was a joke.
-The bill quickly climbed to $3500 of electrical crap laws that they wanted us to upgrade to meet standards because of rising energy usage.
+I asked if I could have the meter moved and they said yes, $600 after they had disconnected us from the grid only 4 weeks prior.
+The list of things we had to do by law to get it connected again was a joke.
+The bill quickly climbed to $3500 of electrical laws that they wanted us to upgrade to meet standards because of rising energy usage.

-We deliver a few different course s Check them out here.
+We deliver a few different courses Check them out here.
 Living with Renewable energy.(Perma-Tech) DIY Your energy system.
 Course whilst we install your system.
-Thanks for reading and I hoped this helped. please share on social media if this helped you in anyway.
+Thanks for reading and I hoped this helped. please share on social media if this helped you in any way.
 It might help someone else as well.
-Go and like our solar Facebook Page If you have would like to know more or any other specific details contact us.
-Dont be shy.
+Go and like our solar Facebook Page If you would like to know more or any other specific details contact us.
+Don't be shy.